 What is Fraud as a Service?

-Why is 'Fraud as a Service' Dangerous?
+Why is 'Fraud as a Service' dangerous?

-Methods of Operations
+FaaS: Methods of operations

 FaaS has evolved into a complex industry with various business models.
 Let's explore some of the most common ones:

 - Product-based: This is the most traditional model where FaaS providers develop and sell tools, malware, or exploit kits.
 These products are often categorized by their functionality, such as phishing kits, carding tools, or ransomware.
-These tools allow fraudsters to conduct mass phishing attacks, create websites that send bulk emails to victims or even scraping and harvesting personal information at scale!
+These tools allow fraudsters to conduct mass phishing attacks, create websites that send bulk emails to victims or even scraping and harvesting personal information at scale.

 - Rental Services: Instead of outright selling, FaaS providers offer their tools on a rental basis.
 This model is often used for more sophisticated tools or access to botnets.